Incidence of Hospital Workplace Injuries

 - Leg, foot, and back injuries from spending most of their time on their feet.

-- Carpal tunnel syndrome that results from fine motor work using needles or surgical tools or from repetitive motion.
+- Carpal tunnel syndrome results from fine motor work using needles or surgical tools or from repetitive motion.

 - Burns due to exposure to radiation or biohazardous materials.